hiddenswitch/Spellsource/README.md

   --help  Show this message and exit.

 Commands:
-  create-user         Creates an AWS user named USERNAME. format-cards        Formats JSON card files. hearthcards-stubs   Creates stubs from the Hearthcards. hs-replay-matchups  Prints a table of HSReplay matchups in TSV format. image-stubs         Converts images to card stubs. simulate            Run a simulation using AIs of a given deck matchup. update-dbf          Updates Hearthstone IDs. update-decklists    Updates the deck lists from Tempostorm.
+  change-password       Changes a Spellsource user's password. create-user           Creates an AWS user named USERNAME. format-cards          Formats JSON card files. hearthcards-stubs     Creates stubs from the Hearthcards. hs-replay-matchups    Prints a table of HSReplay matchups in TSV format. image-stubs           Converts images to card stubs. markdown-to-textmesh  Renders a Markdown file to TextMesh markup. replicate-database    Replicates mongo databases. simulate              Run a simulation using AIs of a given deck matchup. update-dbf            Updates Hearthstone IDs. update-decklists      Updates the deck lists from Tempostorm.
 ```

 You can also use the `spellsource` package programmatically.
-This requires **Python 3** and **Java 8 or higher**.
+This requires **Python 3** and **Java 8 or higher** (only **Java 11** tested).
 To get started:

- 1. Install the Java JDK from [Oracle's website](http://www.oracle.com/technetwork/java/javase/downloads/jdk10-downloads-4416644.html).
+ 1. Install a Java JDK.
+    - On Windows: Visit [this link](https://github.com/ojdkbuild/ojdkbuild) for the latest OpenJDK builds, which we test on.
+Choose a `java-11 ... msi` link, like [this one](https://github.com/ojdkbuild/ojdkbuild/releases/download/11.0.1-1/java-11-openjdk-11.0.1.13-1.ojdkbuild.windows.x86_64.msi).
+    - On macOS: Install `brew`, then `brew cask install java`.
  2. `pip3 install spellsource` to install the latest version of the package.
  3. Start a game and play it with the specified bots: